powsybl/powsybl-open-rao/docs/castor/performance.md

 FastRAO iteratively builds a set of the **critical** CNECs.
 Starting with an empty set of CNECs, at each iteration, we selectively add only the CNECs that are identified as critical for the problem.

-See the diagram below for more details on how the set of critical CNECs is built.
+The diagram below illustrates how the set of critical CNECs is built.

 ![Current state of the algorithm](../_static/img/FastRAO.png)